 When you publish a blog post, it’s important to be able to deep link to the post to enable features like sharing.
 With

-In the live blog sample we are using a technique based on a cookie to generate fresh content (see More on the Live Blog sample section for more details on that), so if it’s the first time you are landing on the page, the post with id “post3” might not be available, in that case we redirect to the first post.
+AMP By Example uses a cookie to in the live blog sample to generate fresh content, so if it’s the first time you are landing on the page, the post with id “post3” might not be available, in that case, you are redirected to the first post.